thien/AISearch/paper.md

 // 	if t = 0
 // 		then return current
 // 	else
-// 		choose successos of current at random
+// 		choose successors of current at random
 // 		delta e = f(successor) - f(current)
 // 		if delta e >= 0
 // 			then current = successor
 // 		else
 // 			current = successor with probability e^(delta e/t) -->

 The initial implementation consisted of setting alpha `a = 0.9` and temperature `T = 2000` variables.
 This was followed by generating an initial state (our path) randomly.
 A while loop is then used where a possible successor state is generated using a 1x mutation.
-The tourlengths of the states are compared, with the initial state being replaced with the successor if its tour length is better, otherwise it will switch dependent on our probablistic approach.
+The tour lengths of the states are compared, with the initial state being replaced with the successor if its tour length is better, otherwise it will switch dependent on our probabilistic approach.
 The probability `a` is deduced as so:

 	- if initial/2 > possible_sucessor
 		a = 0.5